DrettaM/CapstoneProject/README.md

 3. Launch MSSQL Server Management Studio or Azure Data Studio.
 4. Open the *.sql files in SMS (or Azure).
 5. Execute the *OnlineShopCreateDB.sql code* first.
-6. Next, execute the *OnlineShopImportData.sql code*
+6. Next, execute the *OnlineShopImportData.sql code*.
+7. Finally, execute the statements on the *OnlineShopSampleCommands.sql code*.

 ## **Project Requirements Included:**